SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Pinkie is surprised as I feel her tense up, but moments later she kisses back.

-I can feel my cheeks blush as I hold the kiss for a very long time, keeping my eyes closed.
+I can feel my blush intensify as I hold the kiss for a very long time, keeping my eyes closed.

 *My gosh, if I knew it was this good to kiss Pinkie, I would've asked her out.*